 The strategy of the NaT-Lab is to offer science educational programs students of all age groups starting from 4th graders to cutting-edge research programs for undergraduates in an exciting scientific research environment.

-As a part of this program we offer experimental chemistry shows with spectacular experiments, anecdotes and curiosities from the history of chemistry (more about this more about this)
+As a part of this program we offer experimental chemistry shows with spectacular experiments, anecdotes and curiosities from the history of chemistry (more about this )

 Furthermore, we are engaged in a special summer research program offered by the Chemistry department with a stipend, room in one of the doorms close to campus and additional funds for travel.
 During this one week program students will work with scientists on interdisciplinary research projects involving chemistry, materials science and biology disciplines.
 Students will also participate in an organized program of lectures, mini-courses (e.g. electronics, microscopy), laboratory visits and a variety of recreational activities.